| On

 old TV set.
 Books, clippings from newspapers, and handwritten

 pages lay on a table and a long wooden bench.
+Mr. Hrabal

 invited us to sit next to the large electric stove.
 As he